sscastilho/sscastilho/README.md

 Hi 👋 My name is Sullivan
 ==========================

-Systems Analyst Developer
+Systems Analyst Developer and Software Engineer
 -----------------------------

 I'm a systems developer.
 I love coding and figuring out how to solve deep problems using cutting-edge technology.
 My main focus is the development of AI, IIoT, SQL, DataScience and Game Languages, making applications that impact the lives of thousands of users.

-I am also a Systems Analysis and Development student at [IFSP] (http://gru.ifsp.edu.br/), course [Software Engineering at Universidade Cruzeiro do Sul] (https://www.cruzeirodosulvirtual.com.br).
+I am also a Systems Analysis and Development student at [IFSP] (http://gru.ifsp.edu.br/), course Software Engineering at [Cruzeiro do Sul University] (https://www.cruzeirodosulvirtual.com.br).

 I reinforce my knowledge acquired in bootcamps [DIO] (https://www.dio.me/) and [ALURA] (https://www.alura.com.br/).